9oelM/9oelM.github.io/content/blog/2021-03-13-complete-end-to-end-guide-for-developing-dockerized-lambda-with-nodejs-terraform-and-SAM-cli/index.md

 Needless to say, if you are a great fan of Docker, you would know how amazing it is.
 What you test on local is what you get when you deploy it, at least at the container level.

-Since this feature is quite new, there has been **lots of rabbit holes** I fell into, and I'm sure others will too, so I will break every piece of rabbit hole down so that nobody gets trapped into it.
+Since this feature is quite new, there have been **lots of rabbit holes** I fell into, and I'm sure others will too, so I will break every piece of rabbit hole down so that nobody gets trapped into it.
+This guide starts from the real basics like making a user, so feel free to skip to the section you need.

 # Reason to use Terraform and SAM CLI together